drakeasberry/2021_Resbaz_Python/shell-lessons/Shell_Git.md

 ## ASSESSMENT

+Etherpad

-I want to move a file from one location to another.
+> I want to move a file from one location to another.
 What command do I use?

 1) mp
 2) mv